 Six wives snatched away

 After a while, Mr. Moon changed the six Marys.
-The reason was that Kang Hyun-shil and Jung Jun-ok were not married.
-According to his doctrine, unmarried women can’t become one of the six Marys.
-Mr. Moon chose Eu Shin-hee and Park Cheong-sook to replace them.
+The reason he gave was that Kang Hyun-shil and Jung Jun-ok were not married.
+According to his doctrine, unmarried women could not be one of the six Marys.
+Mr. Moon chose Eu Shin-hee and Park Cheong-sook to replace the two of them.